RetroDECK/ES-DE/THEMES.md

-# ES-DE (EmulationStation Desktop Edition) v3.0 - Themes
+# ES-DE Frontend - Themes

 If creating themes for ES-DE, please add `-es-de` to the repository/directory name to clearly indicate that it's a theme for this frontend.
 Two examples would be `linear-es-de` and `modern-es-de`.
 The actual theme name as defined using the `themeName` tag in capabilities.xml does of course not need to include the `-es-de` extension as that's the actual theme name that will be displayed when selecting themes from the _UI Settings_ menu.
 For example linear-es-de will be listed simply as _Linear_ in this menu.